pnam-ng/OPIc-Practice-Portal/PROJECT_STRUCTURE.md

 **Note**: Files and folders marked with "not in git" are excluded via `.gitignore` for size or security reasons.

+**Note**: GitHub Actions CI/CD workflows have been removed.
+For deployment, see Docker configurations or manual deployment instructions in [SETUP_GUIDE.md](SETUP_GUIDE.md).

 ## Technology Stack

 ### Backend